 The espresso Frappuccino with oat milk and brown sugar combines the goodness of coffee and Frappuccino in one cup.

-The bitterness of the espresso is toned down by the sweetness of whipped cream, oat milk, and brown sugar, resulting in a tasty pick-me-up.
+The bitterness of the espresso is tempered by the sweetness of whipped cream, oat milk, and brown sugar, resulting in a delightful pick-me-up.

 This is a classic drink and a must-try for coffee aficionados who like their coffee on the stronger side, as it’s packed with caffeine.